TomoRS-Med/TomoRS-Med.github.io/profile.md

 ## Education
 2025 Apr-
-The University of Tokyo Graduate School of Medicine Division of Functional Biology Department of Systems Biology (PhD candidate)
+The University of Tokyo Graduate School of Medicine Division of Functional Biology Department of Systems Biology (PhD candidate)<br>
-Kurume University Institute of Life Science Department of Systems Biology Doctoral Fellow A Residency doctor at Kurume University Hospital
+Kurume University Institute of Life Science Department of Systems Biology Doctoral Fellow A<br>
+Residency doctor at Kurume University Hospital

 2019 - 2025